 A pampering certainly appreciated by dogs and cats is the possibility, for those who like it, to rest close to their human, sharing such an intimate and memorable moment with the person they trust most.

-Even if not everyone agrees, allowing your pet to lie down next to you, on the sofa or in bed, or even just in the same room, is a gesture that can give a lot of comfort, love and a sense of protection and security to the animal, which, if it can, will always choose to sleep next to its human.
+Even if not everyone agrees, allowing your pet to lie down next to you, on the sofa, in bed, or even just in the same room is a gesture that can give the animal a lot of comfort, love, and a sense of protection and security.
+If it can, the animal will always choose to sleep next to its human.

 Physical contact during rest, even if limited to a short and limited time, such as in the evening while watching a film sitting comfortably on the sofa, is an opportunity for a mutual exchange of affection and attention, which is good for the soul of both.